ArrowrIcon Home icon

 World War One propaganda photograph of a boy framed with the King's crown, the British flag, flags of the allies, fighter planes and a warship.

-What is interesting about the photo is how the relatively small photo of my brother is placed in a relatively large frame decorated with images that are clearly intended to whip up pride in what the UK and its allies were doing fighting the war.
-Note:
+What is interesting about the photo is how the relatively small photo of my brother is placed in a relatively large frame decorated with images that are clearly intended to whip up pride in what the country and its allies were doing fighting the war.
+Not in particular:

 These are the powerful and victorious icons of war.
 Images of life in the trenches and the horrendous casualties are of course absent.